 Combining taxonomic groups can increase the spatial coverage of a suitable baseline, but consideration is needed when choosing how to combine taxonomic groups.
 Often studies have used bulk primary consumers or bulk basal resources as baselines to increase spatial coverage, but our synthesis indicates that bulked groups do not reliably remove background variability of δ15N on TP estimates (Table 1).
-Unreliable removal background δ15N variability using bulk primary consumers may be a result of taxonomic groups with different feeding ecologies.
-We found that basal resources responded differently to the geographic variations which also may explain why bulk basal resources are unreliable as well (Figure 3).
+This may be because taxonomic groups may include species with different feeding ecologies that change in abundance along environmental gradients.
+We found that basal resources responded differently to the geographic variations, which also may explain why bulk basal resources are unreliable as well (Figure 3).
 To increase spatial coverage, feeding groups present a promising alternative to taxonomic groups (Table 1).
 Increases in spatial coverage will likely decrease with even larger study regions because the classic River Continuum Concept (RCC) indicates that feeding ecologies change predictably along the longitudinal gradient based upon the relative amount and type of autochthonous or allochthonous resources (Vannote et al. 1980).
-Indeed at our regional scale, we found that Shredders were insufficiently distributed because they were primarily located in the upper reaches of our region where riparian cover was highest.
+Indeed, at our regional scale, we found that Shredders were insufficiently distributed because they were primarily located in the upper reaches of our region where riparian vegetation cover was highest.
 In the St. Lawrence watershed, the feeding groups Filterers and Shredders were also removed from consideration as baselines for TP estimation because of low spatial distribution (Anderson and Cabana 2007).
 Without grouping methods that do not affect TP estimation, distribution will remain a major limitation when selecting suitable baselines.

 For suitable baselines to track background variation in δ15N, taxonomic groups should exhibit low omnivory which can be estimated by measuring mean within site variation in δ15N.
 In our study, Simuliidae had the lowest mean within site variability in δ15N relative to other taxonomic groups indicating it had the lowest degree of omnivory.
 Exploring low CV relative to other taxonomic or feeding groups appears to be an effective criterion when identifying suitable baselines of background variation in δ15N signatures.

-In contrast to high distribution and low within site CV, the δ15N signatures for all macroinvertebrate groups were all correlated with the environmental gradient which is consistent with results from Danish Lowland streams (Kristensen et al. 2016).
+The δ15N signatures for all macroinvertebrate groups were all correlated with the environmental gradient which is consistent with results from Danish Lowland streams (Kristensen et al. 2016).
 This criterion was not used when selecting suitable baselines of background variation of δ15N in the St. Lawrence watershed (Anderson and Cabana 2007).
 Correlations of δ15N signatures with the environmental gradient affirm that the taxonomic or feeding groups are tracking background variation in δ15N.
 Tracking appears to be relatively common even among basal resource compartments and fishes (Table 1, Figure 3).
 Such tracking of environmental variation in δ15N values confirms the need for baseline corrections when assessing trophic positioning in aquatic food web studies.